Feezybellz/neuko-community.github.io/transmissions/posts/post-10.md

 - Excitement about lore reveals
 - Theories about five core characters
 - Interpretation as real lore hints
-- Some puzzles may still be hidden
+- Initial puzzle analysis (later confirmed no hidden puzzles by team)

 ## Significance